Videomancer

 Architecture

 Under the hood, Videomancer is an embedded system, a special-purpose computer driven by a Field-Programmable Gate Array (FPGA).
 This is a type of processor that can be configured “in the field” to implement different circuits via firmware.
 That means Videomancer can perform many different functions with a level of efficiency that would otherwise require custom-designed hardware for each function.
 Instead of a different physical circuit, the FPGA simply loads a different firmware program.
 This approach diverges radically from conventional digital graphics that rely on parallel processing on a GPU.
-Videomancer's architecture imparts extraordinary versatility and power, while remaining affordable, portable, and power-efficient.
+Videomancer's architecture imparts extraordinary versatility and power, while remaining affordable, portable, and energy-efficient.

 Another benefit of Videomancer's FPGA architecture is ultra-low latency, in the range of 0.0001 to 0.0007 millisecond.
 Conventional digital video devices insert at least one frame of delay, which is 33 milliseconds at 30 frames per second.
 Videomancer is orders of magnitude faster.
 Latency is absolutely imperceptible, giving immediate feedback in applications such as audio reactivity.